Only in DbVisualizer Pro

 - Enter a name and data type for each parameter.
 For some databases you can also enter a direction (typically IN, OUT, or INOUT) and a default value.

 You can use the other buttons to the right of the parameter list to remove and move a parameter.

 The dialog uses this information together with a simple sample body to compose a CREATE statement.
-For most databases, you can not enter the real code in the action dialog.
+For most databases, you can not enter the real code in the dialog.
 The real code is often complex and large, so DbVisualizer provides a more powerful editing environment than would fit in a dialog via the Code Editor.
-What you create with the assistant should be seen as a template that you then complete and work with in the editor.
+What you create with the dialog should be seen as a template that you then complete and work with in the Code Editor.